-I recently received an excellent question on my YouTube channel from somebody rightly very confused by the different messages they were getting on various models from different reviewers when it comes to responsiveness.
+I recently received an excellent question on my YouTube channel from somebody rightly very confused by the different messages they were getting on various models from different reviewers when it comes to response times.
 In particular, the way certain sources will convey a monitor as “really fast” whereas others might suggest it’s actually quite slow.
 The question was asked on our video review of the Corsair XENEON 32QHD165 – a model we recently reviewed and that has also been reviewed by various other sources.
 But the question was more general:

 “Very confused by all the reviews out there.
 Rtings and hardware unboxed get wildly different results.
 Just hard to know who to believe.
 I think your reviews are the best because you show real life testing etc.”

 When reading the points below, be aware that I am a great fan of Hardware Unboxed (HUB) in general and closely follow their work.
 I really like Tim and Steve’s style and dedication, too.
 But I can’t say I’m a fan of their new monitor test methodology.
-I also find RTINGS a useful reference, but as with HUB I know how to balance and interpret the figures and I wouldn’t expect the casual observer to do this or necessarily understand how to.
+I also find RTINGS a useful reference, but as with HUB I know how to balance and interpret the response time figures and I wouldn’t expect the casual observer to do this or necessarily understand how to.

 – Hardware Unboxed use an extremely stringent test methodology which will heavily penalise for areas of response performance which have very little visual impact.
 Ironically, their gamma correction (new methodology) attempted to do the opposite and more realistically represent response performance.
-They end up putting people off even trying monitors which in all likelihood they will find visually excellent for response performance.
+They end up putting people off even trying monitors which in all likelihood they will find visually excellent for pixel responsiveness.
 And that around a year ago they would’ve praised for excellent responsiveness.
 They’re also far too lenient when it comes to overshoot in my view as they’d recommend settings for monitors such as the 32QHD165 which provide very clear overshoot in practice.
 I can almost guarantee very few would want to use ‘Fastest’ on this monitor over ‘Fast’ at 165Hz, for example.
 If they end up really praising a monitor for fast pixel responses, though, be assured and have absolutely no doubt that it will be very strong indeed in that respect.
 Some technical background.

-– RTINGS look at both the traditional parts of the transition as well as a full 0 – 100%.
+– RTINGS look at both the traditional parts of the pixel transition as well as a full 0 – 100%.
 The link above explains this a bit more.
 The part of RTINGS response time measurements most people focus on (and they use for their own comparisons) is the 10 – 90% or 90% – 10% or “Rise / Fall” data.
-This is too leniant really and will show some monitors as being very fast where in practice you will notice some weaknesses by eye.
+This is too lenient really and will show some monitors as being very fast where in practice you will notice some weaknesses by eye.
 For some reason their methodology seems extremely sensitive to overshoot and they’ll often disregard settings which would actually be quite tolerable for most users in terms of overshoot.
 This is all the opposite of HUB’s current methodology, really.

 – TFT Central uses a gamma-corrected methodology as well as their ‘traditional’ (10 – 90% / 90% – 10%) methodology.
 I really like the balance they strike with their new methodology.
 It’s much less lenient than the ‘old method’ (i.e. industry standard method used for many years) but doesn’t go to the extremes that HUB does.
 I find their data most closely aligns with my own thoughts, feelings and visual data (pursuit photographs).
 It’s a good middle ground between HUB and RTINGS in my view.